Profiles by Class Year

 Benjamin D. Almquist '04 examines life at nano-scale, but thinks big.
 Currently a Lecturer at Imperial College London where he leads his own research team, Ben came to Michigan Tech as an undergraduate for the welcoming culture, easy access to faculty, excellent reputation, and area beauty.
 Here the award-winning researcher developed and refined an admirable life philosophy: "Leave the world a better place than when you arrived and find a way to enjoy making it happen."
 Thinking back to what really stood out about Michigan Tech, Ben recalls, "Professor Bruce Pletka took the time to lead a one-on-one visit around the department and campus.
 There was no scheduled meeting length or time, unlike every other . . .

 Beau Anderson wants to engineer a planet with more heart.
 The earnest alumnus says, "Humanity is something I would love to bring to the whole world; make sure every single person has water to drink, every person has shelter, food, health, and people around them caring for them.
 I don't want to make the world a huge monoculture.
 Differences are awesome.
 But every culture should provide humans with all their physical needs."
 Anderson, who describes himself as "my young and ambitious self," graduated with a degree in mechanical engineering in May 2008.
 While a senior, he participated in the study-abroad program for four months in Copenhagen, Denmark.
-He worked on a vehicle . . .
+He worked on a vehicle that can drive . . .